SchedMD/slurm-gcp/docs/cloud.md

 This deployment method leverages
 [GCP Marketplace](./glossary.md#gcp-marketplace) to make setting up clusters a breeze without leaving your browser.
-While this method is simplier and less flexible, it is great for exploring what `slurm-gcp` is!
+While this method is simpler and less flexible, it is great for exploring what `slurm-gcp` is!

 See the [Marketplace Guide](./marketplace.md) for setup instructions and more